swe574-group2/swe574/TimeLogs/ArdaOfluoglu-TimeLog.md

 ## WEEK 12 (5 December - 12 December)
 * 11 December.
 Added id generation for annotation components that creates component-specific urls.
 Fixed registration webservice by returning String messages depending on nickname.
 Added an endpoint for deleting an annotation by id.
 Other fixes.
 (4 hours)

+## WEEK 13 (12 December - 19 December)
+* No code work team-wide

+## WEEK 14 (19 December - 26 December)
+* 25 December.
+Created the project documentation (4 hours)
+* 26 December.
+Helped debug issues during deployment, did fixes and proof-reading to other parts of the document, continued working on the document.
+(12 hours)